mikenakis/Blaster/Blaster-README.md

    - Implicit list file

-      This is an empty markdown file.
+      This is a markdown file which contains nothing after the front matter.
 It defines a list of markdown files, which includes all markdown files in the same directory, (excluding itself,) and all subdirectories, recursively.

    - Explicit list file

-      This is a markdown file that contains nothing but a list of links to other markdown files, with arbitrary whitespace between the links, but nothing else.
-It defines a list of the referenced markdown files.
+      This is a markdown file which, after the front matter, contains nothing but links to other markdown files, with arbitrary whitespace between the links.
+It defines a list of referenced markdown files.

    A list will not become an HTML page, but a link to the list file is treated as a vector list, as opposed to a singular list.
 A vector list can be used as input to some control that will display a list of content items.